 How is the lac operon repressed (turned off) by glucose?
-Recall that there are two factors involved in gene regulation in bacteria:
+Glucose repression of the lac operon involves a(n):

 - Regulatory transcription factor protein.
 The regulatory transcription factor protein that is responsive to glucose levels is the catabolite activator protein (CAP).
 The CAP protein binds to the CAP binding site in the lac operon, which is located immediately upstream of the lac operon promoter (lacP).

 - Effector molecule.
-It would be reasonable to assume that glucose is the effector molecule involved in catabolite repression; instead, the effector involved in glucose regulation is cyclic AMP (cAMP) (figure 13.9).
+It would be reasonable to assume that glucose is the effector molecule involved in catabolite repression.
+However, the effector involved in glucose regulation is cyclic AMP (cAMP) (figure 13.9).

 cAMP is produced from ATP by the enzyme adenylyl cyclase.
 When glucose is present in the environment, adenylyl cyclase activity is inhibited, and cellular cAMP levels are low.
 When glucose levels in the environment are low, adenylyl cyclase activity increases, resulting in higher levels of cAMP in the cell.